We've independently reviewed this article to make sure it's as accurate as we can make it.

 #5 There Is a Problem with the Gas Valve Solenoid

-If there is a problem with the gas valve solenoid, this could prevent the gas from flowing to the dryer.
-As a result, the dryer is not heating properly.
-Without a steady supply of gas, the dryer is going to have a difficult time igniting.
-This is why your dryer might not be heating up.
+If there is a problem with this component, this could prevent the gas from flowing to the dryer.
+As a result, the dryer won’t heat up properly.

 If you want to take a closer look at the gas valve solenoid, you will need to look at the manual to figure out where it is located.
 Even if you can find a gas valve solenoid, this is probably not something you will be able to address on your own.
 If you want to fix or replace the solenoid, you will need to reach out to a professional who can help you.